yilmaz08/arch-linux-mirror/README.md

 Timer file must be placed at /etc/systemd/system/ directory.
 You can use **syncrepo.timer** (in the repository here) as a base.
 **You have to edit this timer based on your needs**

-Then you need to enable timer so it starts on boot:
+Then you need to enable and start the timer:
 ```
-sudo systemctl enable syncrepo.timer
+sudo systemctl enable --now syncrepo.timer

-sudo systemctl start syncrepo.timer # if you are not going to reboot
 ```

 And finally you are done!
 You have a directory that is kept up-to-date.
 It should be published now!